-We report the number of demands we received in the second half of 2018 from law enforcement for customer information in each country outside the U.S. in which we do business (and had such demands) that does not legally prohibit us from reporting such information.
-The table below presents the number of demands we received in the second half of 2018; following that number, in parenthesis, is the number of customer selectors at issue in those demands.
+We report the number of demands we received in the first half of 2019 from law enforcement for customer information in each country outside the U.S. in which we do business (and had such demands) that does not legally prohibit us from reporting such information.
+The table below presents the number of demands we received in the first half of 2019; following that number, in parenthesis, is the number of customer selectors at issue in those demands.
 The table presents data for the past couple of years; data from prior periods can be found by clicking on the Archive tab at the top of the page.

 A few notes about the table.
 A customer selector is an information point, such as a telephone number or IP address, used to identify a customer.
 Our initial reports only included the number of customer selectors; since, we have also been presenting the number of demands we have received.
 To provide more detail, we have divided the number of demands in the chart below into two categories.
 A demand for subscriber information typically requires that we provide the name and address of a customer assigned a given phone number or IP address.
 A demand for transactional information may, for instance, seek a log of numbers called.

-We also report the number of lawful demands for intercepts (and the number of customer selectors at issue in those demands) that we received in Germany, the only country other than the United States, in which we received demands to intercept content and are not precluded from reporting.
+We also report the number of lawful demands for intercepts (and the number of customer selectors at issue in those demands) that we received in Germany and the Netherlands, the only countries other than the United States, in which we received demands to intercept content and are not precluded from reporting.

 Finally, as explained in the notes accompanying the table, there are some limits to what we can disclose regarding law enforcement demands.